keksnicoh/ReaderT-OpenProduct-Environment/README.md

   return $ show maybe ++ show list ++ show bla ++ show maybeString
 ```

-As effects may embedd into the stack, the `MonadIO` constraint is not required in many cases, thus any pure monad can be used within specs / mocks.
+As environmental effects can be embedded into the stack, the `MonadIO` constraint may not be required in many cases, thus any monad can be used within specs

 ```haskell
 embeddedTest